wasiqmehraj/ids_for_cloud_environment/1_extractors/readme.md

-## This directory contains the extractors and extracted CSVs
+## This directory contains the extractors